 Before Covid, prior to when everyone was relegated to wearing masks, NYC townhouses for sale suffered.
-However, as social distancing instituted by the Center of Disease Control became the norm, the demand for townhouses in the luxury real estate market as a primary residence exploded.
+However, as social distancing instituted by the Center of Disease Control became the norm, the demand for townhouses as a primary residence exploded.
+Everybody wanted to be living in New York City and social distance at the same time.
+Therefore, sales activity of townhomes was at double the rate of demand for condos or coops and up 50% compared to townhouse demand pre-pandemic levels.

 According to the Douglas Elliman Townhouse report, as of July 2022, the average sales price of a townhome in Manhattan stood at $7 million or $1,500 per square foot.
 Below we break down the prices by region of the city.